 A Quick Look Around Canada:

 Most investors know these growth rates are not only unprecedented but also not sustainable.
-It is likely that the current real estate market will slowly shift to a more balanced position, which means there will be more listings and, thus, more opportunities for investors.
+Likely, the current real estate market will slowly shift to a more balanced position, which means there will be more listings and, thus, more opportunities for investors.

 A real estate wholesaler looks for a well-priced (i.e., below market value) property.
 These are often found on real estate websites like Zillow or Redfin.
 Motivated sellers benefit from a wholesaler’s service because a distressed property (like a foreclosure) is easier to sell as-is to a wholesaler than a retail client.